 It is an honour and a privilege to represent the parent community.
 I am very committed to supporting both staff and students in the development of our tamariki, ensuring they become strong, confident young people; keen and eager to learn, and ready to face an ever-changing world.

-Nigel Finnerty, Board Member
+Nigel Finnerty, Parent Rep

 Hi there,